kumud-sharma/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/CloudLabs.AI/AZ-204_06_lab_ak.md

----
-lab:
-    title: 'Lab: Authenticating to and querying Microsoft Graph by using MSAL and .NET SDKs'
-    az204Module: 'Module 06: Implement user authentication and authorization'
-    az020Module: 'Module 06: Implement user authentication and authorization'
-    type: 'Answer Key'
----

 # Lab: Authenticating to and querying Microsoft Graph by using MSAL and .NET SDKs
 ### Exercise 1: Create an Azure Active Directory (Azure AD) application registration